example42/puppet-tp/README.md

 Tiny Puppet is expected to work on Puppet 3.x and Puppet 4.x.

 **IMPORTANT NOTE**: Do not expect all the applications to flawlessly work out of the box for all the Operating Systems.
-Tiny Puppet bases manages applications that can be installed and configured using the underlying OS native packages and services.
+Tiny Puppet bases manages applications that can be installed and configured using the underlying OS native packages and services, this might not be possible for all the cases.

 Tiny Puppet requires Puppet Labs' [stdlib](https://github.com/puppetlabs/puppetlabs-stdlib) module.